robguevarra/gh-website/ProjectDocs/Build_Notes/active/shopify-ecommerce-integration_phase-5-2-1_storefront-enhancements.md

 8.  **Member Success Showcase:** A carousel/grid section displaying successful implementations from other members who have used these commercial licenses, with testimonials and visual examples.
 9.  **License Category Navigation:** Intuitive category tiles for different types of paper products (planners, stickers, calendars, journals, etc.), making it easier for members to find designs relevant to their business goals.
 10. **Usage Guide Integration:** Contextual tooltips and concise guides embedded within product cards and detail pages explaining license usage, helping members understand how they can legally use each design.
-11. **Business Stage Recommendations:** A filtering system that allows members to find designs based on their business stage (beginner, intermediate, advanced), with appropriate complexity and market fit.
+11. **Visual Preview Enhancement:** Interactive previews showing how designs might look on finished products, with mockup capabilities where possible.
-12. **Visual Preview Enhancement:** Interactive previews showing how designs might look on finished products, with mockup capabilities where possible.
+12. **Bundle Suggestions:** Smart recommendations for complementary designs that work well together as product bundles for their paper businesses.
-13. **Bundle Suggestions:** Smart recommendations for complementary designs that work well together as product bundles for their paper businesses.
+13. **License Term Visual Explainer:** Clear graphical representation of what the commercial license includes and excludes, with comparison to standard licenses if applicable.
-14. **License Term Visual Explainer:** Clear graphical representation of what the commercial license includes and excludes, with comparison to standard licenses if applicable.
+14. **License Type Differentiation:** Clear indication of different license types (CUR/PLR/Bundle) in product cards and detail pages, with appropriate explanations of each license type.

 ## Relevant Context